AsunaMasuda/YayPlan/README.md

 # Testing
 ### Validation Tools
+I used these validation tools below for each file.
 - HTML: [W3C HTML Validator](https://validator.w3.org/)
 - CSS: [W3C CSS validator](https://jigsaw.w3.org/css-validator/)
 - JavaScript: [JSHint](https://jshint.com/)
 - Python: [PEP8 online](http://pep8online.com/)

 ### Manual Testing
 Testing was done throughout the application being built.
 This application is built with a mobile first responsive design in mind.
-I created [this testing matrix]() to make sure the site works as expected in different devices, browsers and screen sizes.
+I created [this testing matrix](https://github.com/AsunaMasuda/MilestoneProject3/blob/master/image_README/test_result.png) to make sure the site works as expected in different devices with the emuration funtion in Google Developer Tool, browsers and screen sizes.

 ### Bugs
+#### Python and Database
-- In a page for creating a new event(create_new_plan.html), if users added many availability empty input forms at the same time and remove a input form randomly, the date was not correctly updated into MongoDB collection.
+- In the page for creating a new event(create_new_plan.html), if users added many empty availabilities forms at the same time and remove the forms randomly, the date was not correctly updated into MongoDB collection.
+It was caused by try/except method which I used in order to check if a key for availabilities exists in the request.form MultiDict object.
+After I replaced try/except method with if/else statement, this bug was fixed.

-- In a page for registering participants(update_plan_participants.html), when participants use identical names and they edit or delete their information, the change is refrected to the both input.
+#### JavaScript
+- In the page for registering participants(update_plan_participants.html), if a participant uses a whitespace in their name, it caused a rendering issue after clicking 'Edit' button.
+It was caused by whitespaces surrounding the selected name which was created by text() function in JavaScript used to get the text for the name from the HTML.
+This bug was fixed by using trim() function, which deletes all whitespaces before and after the selected text(in this case, the selected name).

 #### Browser Compatibility
 - Safari: The css styling for a delete button in the Modal window in restored_data.html was not working in Safari.
 It was caused by `type="button"` in the anchor tag that works as the delete button, and after deleting `type="button"` it started working as expected.

-### How User Stories Needs Were Met
-- to be updated

 # Deployment
 ## Local Deployment